-Insurance 101 for Dialysis Social Workers
+Insurance 101 For Dialysis Social Workers

 U.S. health plan choices are complex, with many confusing rules.
 If staff who educate patients about their health insurance options do not know all the rules, they may provide information that does not meet a patient’s needs.
 When federal agency staff tell patients something that is not true, there may be recourse through “equitable relief.”
 However, if dialysis or transplant staff tell patients something that isn’t true, the patient could be harmed—in some cases for months or years—and may have little or no recourse.
-I hope this post will reduce the chance of sharing inaccurate information with patients
+I hope this post will reduce the chance of sharing inaccurate information with patients.

-Who can get Medicare?
+Who can get Medicare

 Most U.S. citizens who have kidney failure can get Medicare if they have enough work credits.
 A spouse or dependent child of a person with enough work credits can get Medicare too.
 Some patients may only need 6 credits; others will need more based on their age and when they had kidney failure.1 Those over age 62 need 40 credits.
 The Social Security Administration (SSA) staff can tell patients if they have enough work credits.
 Legal immigrants with work credits who have lived in the U.S. for 5 continuous years when they apply can get Medicare too.2

-Who can get a Medicare Advantage plan?
+Who can get a Medicare Advantage plan

-Who cannot get or use Medicare?
+Who cannot get or use Medicare

 Patients who are not in the U.S. legally or who came legally to the U.S. less than 5 years before applying cannot get Medicare.
 Prisoners can apply for and have Medicare while in prison.
 However, Medicare is suspended while they are incarcerated, will not pay for care, and a prisoner must still pay the premium to keep it.
 The prison system—not Medicare—pays for a prisoner’s dialysis or transplant care.
 4

-When can Medicare start?
+When Medicare can start

-When does Medicare end?
+When Medicare ends

-Who pays first when a patient has work-based group insurance?
+Who pays first when a patient has work-based group insurance

 Medicare can be the primary or secondary payer for dialysis and transplant.
 Medicare is the primary payer when a patient: